SspStark/AI-ML/README.md

 - Machine identifying patterns and learning by itself.
 ### Programming machines Examples:
 **Knowledge-based AI**\
-Expert Systems --> Suggesting what to do based on our questions and answers,like a docter./ Reasoning.
+Expert Systems --> Suggesting what to do based on our questions and answers,like a docter.\
+Reasoning.\
-**Machine Exhibiting Intelligence** in Uncertain Environments like predicting weather conditions./ **Search-based AI** --> AI in Google Maps or Solving Puzzles./
+**Machine Exhibiting Intelligence** in Uncertain Environments like predicting weather conditions.\
+**Search-based AI** --> AI in Google Maps or Solving Puzzles.\